 Many agencies, like DECODE, do this at no extra cost.

 Once you’ve picked your vendor and signed a contract, the real work of putting together a dedicated team begins.

-Deciding on the roles you need in the team is crucial.
-These commonly include the following:
+The roles in a team will commonly include the following:

 Note that the exact composition of a development team will vary from project to project.

 For instance, you might already have an app prototype created by your in-house UX designer.
 At this point, your team might only need developers and QA engineers.

 If you want a cross-platform app, then you need both iOS and Android developers.

 At DECODE, we offer all of that, and it will require no effort on your part.